 How long do unused Ancestry or 23andMe DNA kits last?

 Some people get cold feet and put away their DNA kit for several years, before deciding to take the plunge.
-If you’re in that position, you could use the kit and send it in.
-See what happens.

 How long will I be waiting for my DNA results?